Akira (1988 film): Akira slide

-The "Akira slide" scene is regarded as an iconic anime scene, widely imitated and referenced in many works of animation, film, television, and video games.
+The "Akira slide" scene is regarded as one of the most iconic in anime, widely imitated and referenced in many works of animation, film, television, and video games.

 The "Akira slide" refers to a scene where Kaneda slides into view on his motorbike, as he uses a sideways slide to bring his bike to a halt, while the bike gives off a trail of smoke and electric sparks.
 It is widely imitated and referred to in many works of animation, film, television, and video games.
+According to the Historical Dictionary of Science Fiction, the term "Akira slide" itself was first recorded in 2009.

 Cultural influence

 Akira is regarded by many critics as a landmark anime film, one that influenced much of the art in the anime world that followed its release, with many illustrators in the manga industry citing the film as an important influence.
-Naruto author Masashi Kishimoto, for example, recalled being fascinated with the way the poster was made and wished to imitate the series' creator Katsuhiro Otomo's style.
+Naruto author Masashi Kishimoto, for example, recalled being fascinated with the way the poster was made and wished to imitate series' creator Katsuhiro Otomo's style.
 The film had a significant effect on popular culture worldwide, leading the way for the growth in popularity of anime, as well as Japanese popular culture in general, in the Western world.
 Akira is considered a forerunner of the second wave of anime fandom that began in the early 1990s and has gained a significant cult following since then.
 It is credited with setting the precedent for anime franchises such as Pokémon, Dragon Ball and Naruto to become global cultural phenomena.
 According to The Guardian, the "cult 1988 anime taught western film-makers new ideas in storytelling, and helped cartoons grow up".

 Akira has influenced numerous works in animation, comics, film, music, television, and video games.
-It inspired a wave of Japanese cyberpunk works, including manga and anime series such as Ghost in the Shell, Battle Angel Alita, Cowboy Bebop, Serial Experiments Lain, and Elfen Lied, live-action Japanese films such as Tetsuo: The Iron Man, and video games such as Hideo Kojima's Snatcher, Policenauts and Metal Gear Solid, and Square Enix's Final Fantasy VII.
+It inspired a wave of Japanese science fiction and cyberpunk works, including manga and anime series such as Ghost in the Shell, Battle Angel Alita, Cowboy Bebop, Serial Experiments Lain, and Elfen Lied, live-action Japanese films such as Tetsuo: The Iron Man, and video games such as Hideo Kojima's Snatcher, Policenauts and Metal Gear Solid, and Square Enix's Final Fantasy VII.
 Outside of Japan, Akira has been cited as a major influence on Hollywood films such as The Matrix, Dark City, Kill Bill, Chronicle, Looper, The Dark Knight, Midnight Special, Inception, Pacific Rim, Godzilla, Spider-Man: Into the Spider-Verse, Puss in Boots: The Last Wish, and Predator: Killer of Killers, television shows such as Stranger Things, and video games such as Core Design's Switchblade, Valve's Half-Life series, and Dontnod Entertainment's Remember Me.
 John Gaeta cited Akira as artistic inspiration for the bullet time effect in The Matrix films.
 Akira has also been credited with influencing the Star Wars franchise, including the prequel film trilogy and the Clone Wars film and television series.
 Todd McFarlane cited Akira as an influence on HBO animated television series Spawn.